 Russell Stead, Engagement Partner, Facility Engagement

-Facility Engagement is an opportunity for physicians, site administrators, and health authorities to strengthen relationships and increase teamwork and collaboration.
+Facility Engagement is an opportunity for medical staff, site administrators, and health authorities to strengthen relationships and increase teamwork and collaboration.

 Read about Facility Engagement across BC here >

-Each Health Authority across BC including PHC has signed a Memorandum of Understanding and has agreed on key areas for physicians consultation in Facility Engagement.
+Each Health Authority across BC including PHC has signed a Memorandum of Understanding and has agreed on key areas for medical staff consultation through Facility Engagement.

 Gathering physician input